Franz Reizenstein: Life

 Reizenstein published his first piece, the Suite for Piano, Op.
 6, in 1936.
 He gained more attention with the "virtuosic and flamboyant" Prologue, Variations and Finale, Op.
 12, composed two years later for Max Rostal.
 Its South American rhythms (in the finale) were inspired by an extended tour which he took to Chile and Argentina in 1937, undertaken with another legendary violinist, Roman Totenberg.

 At the start of World War II, Reizenstein, as a German, was interned in Central Camp in Douglas, Isle of Man.
 He continued to compose while within the camp although he was soon released, along with the other internees who did not pose a threat to the British.
 Unfit for active service, he worked as a train conductor during the war, while continuing his composition and performance work.
 He married his wife Margaret Lawson, an English music critic, in 1942, and they had a son, John Reizenstein.
 They lived at 34, Hollycroft Avenue, London NW3.
 That year he gave the first public performance of his Piano Concerto No 1 with the London Philharmonic Orchestra, conducted by Sir Adrian Boult.

 In 1958 he became a professor (of piano, not composition) at the Royal Academy of Music and (in 1964) the Royal Manchester College of Music.
-Amongst his pupils at the academy was Philip Martin whom he taught piano and also composition.
+Amongst his pupils at the academy were Peter Cowderoy, Lyndon Davies, Eric Hope, Benjamin Kaplan, Philip Martin (whom he taught piano and also composition), Jeffrey Siegel and David Wilde.
 His academic credentials in composition were finally officially recognised when in 1966 he was appointed visiting professor of composition at Boston University for six months, where there were also special concerts given of his works.

 Through his mother's Kohn family, Reizenstein was related to the writer Catherine Yronwode.